Website

 Example of Namecheap website builder with available templates

-Additionally, while its prices increase at the end of the introductory period, they don’t increase as much as competitors’ prices.
-This is one area where Namecheap especially outshines GoDaddy.
-For a more in-depth dive into these rates, check out our full Namecheap review.
+Pricing: Namecheap has an especially favorable pricing level, as its cheapest plan delivers a surprising set of features, giving it an edge over competitors.
+While its prices increase at the end of the introductory period, they don’t increase as much as competitors’ prices.
+This is one area where Namecheap definitely outshines GoDaddy.

 Add-ons: Namecheap outperforms GoDaddy for the pricing on its add-on and extra features, too.
 With Namecheap, you will receive a WHOIS privacy package and one email account tied to your website for free.
 GoDaddy charges you for both of these items on a monthly or annual basis.
+This is just more evidence that Namecheap delivers a pricing structure that will save you quite a bit of money versus what GoDaddy will charge you for similar features and services.

 Versatile hosting options: Namecheap’s least expensive plans revolve around shared hosting.
 However, if you want some other options for hosting, Namecheap has you covered here as well.
 You can select WordPress hosting, reseller hosting, VPS hosting, and dedicated hosting as a Namecheap customer.